jmeehan16/sstore-doc/source/deploy.rst

 	docker run s-store /bin/bash -c "service ssh restart && ant sstore-prepare -Dproject={BENCHMARK} && ant sstore-benchmark -Dproject={BENCHMARK}"

 ..
-Note:: A good example benchmark to begin is votersstoreexample, which highlights the functionalities available in S-Store.
+Note:: A good example benchmark to begin is votersstoreexample, which highlights the core functionalities available in S-Store.

 4. If you wish to run commands on S-Store in an interactive way, you will need to run two terminals.
 In the first terminal, use: